cedricvidal/google-drive-sync-test/README.md

 ## Overview

-Google Sheet -> Github repository -> Knative Build with Drools Server buildpack.
+Google Sheet -> TravisCI + Github repository @ `build` -> Github repository @ `master` -> [Knative Build with Drools Server buildpack.]

+NB: The Knative build part is not done yet and could be replaced with a direct docker image build.

 ## Workflow